Rugby Special

-Rugby Special was the main rugby union programme on the BBC in the UK.
+Rugby Special was the main rugby union highlights programme on the BBC in the UK.
 The show ran from 1966 and past presenters included David Vine, Keith Macklin, Cliff Morgan, Chris Rea, Nigel Starmer-Smith, Bill Beaumont and John Inverdale.
-The main commentators were Bill McLaren, Cliff Morgan, Nigel Starmer-Smith, David Parry-Jones, Martyn Williams, Lynn Davies, Jim Neilly and Eddie Butler.
+The main commentators were Bill McLaren, Cliff Morgan, Nigel Starmer-Smith, David Parry-Jones, Martyn Huw Williams, Lynn Davies, Jim Neilly and Eddie Butler.

+History

+For more than 30 years the programme broadcast highlights of several rugby union matches played that weekend.
+Broadcast at the weekend on BBC2, it moved between Saturdays and Sundays until the 1988-89 season when it settled into a Sunday early-evening slot.

-From 1994-95 the programme was contracted out to an independent production company Chrysalis after 28 years as an in-house BBC production.
+From the start of the 1994/95 season, the programme was contracted out to an independent production company Chrysalis after 28 years as an in-house BBC production.
+John Inverdale replaced Chris Rea as host at this time.

-The programme ended its original run in 1997 after losing the rights to cover English domestic games, the Heineken Cup and England home tests to Sky and Welsh domestic matches to HTV/S4C.
-The S4C involvement was controversial as BBC Wales was providing much of S4C's Welsh Language sports coverage under the BBC Cymru brand.
+The programme ended its original run in 1997 after losing the rights to cover English domestic games, then known as the Allied Dunbar Premiership, to Channel 5, who showed highlights on a programme titled Rugby Express.
+After one season, the rights to the English Premiership again moved to Channel 4 who showed highlights on Saturday mornings in a programme titled Inside Rugby.

-At the start of 1998, Sunday Grandstand became a year-round programme and Rugby Special merged into Sunday Grandstand with rugby union highlights, as well as live coverage, becoming part of the programme.

 The programme returned on late Thursday nights in 2002 but was discontinued in 2005, when it was a highlights programme of Autumn internationals and Six Nations with studio guests and an audience of fans from the Six Nations.
 But when the Premiership highlights rights were regained from the 2001–02 season highlights were shown on Sunday Grandstand.

 Rugby Special returned to the BBC on 7 February 2016, covering the highlights of Six Nations.
 The programme returned in 2023 again covering highlights of the Six Nations.